getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 ## 2. Behavior Changes

+### `@sentry/node`

+- When `skipOpenTelemetrySetup: true` is configured, `httpIntegration({ spans: false })` will be configured by default.
+This means that you no longer have to specify this yourself in this scenario.
+With this change, no spans are emitted once `skipOpenTelemetrySetup: true` is configured, without any further configuration being needed.

+### Uncategorized (TODO)

 - Next.js withSentryConfig returning Promise
 - `request` on sdk processing metadata will be ignored going forward
 - respect sourcemap generation settings